Rubella vaccine: RA 27/3

 Most of the modern Rubella vaccines (including the combination vaccine MMR) contain the RA 27/3 strain, which was developed by Stanley Plotkin and Leonard Hayflick at the Wistar Institute in Philadelphia.
 The vaccine was attenuated and prepared in the WI-38 normal human diploid cell strain which was developed by Hayflick and gifted to Plotkin by him.

 In order to isolate the virus, instead of taking swab samples from the throats of infected patients, which could have been contaminated with other resident viruses, Plotkin decided to utilize aborted fetuses provided by the department of Obstetrics and Gynecology of the Hospital of the University of Pennsylvania.
 At the time, abortion was illegal in most of the United States (including Pennsylvania), but doctors were allowed to perform "therapeutic abortions" when the life of the woman was in danger.
 Some started to perform them also on women infected with rubella.
 Several dozens of aborted fetuses were collected and studied by Plotkin.
 The kidney tissue from fetus 27 produced the strain that was used to develop the attenuated rubella vaccine.
 The name RA 27/3 refers to "Rubella Abortus", 27th fetus, 3rd organ to be harvested (the kidney).

 The vaccine was first approved by the UK in 1970.
 The strain became the preferred vaccine used by pharmaceutical companies over the HPV-77, due to several considerations, including its higher immunogenicity; Merck made it its mainstay rubella vaccine in 1979.

+Parkman and his team did not monetize their patents, wanting the vaccine to be freely available.